 Finding a Holistic Therapy Center for Addiction Treatment in North Carolina

 Many drug and alcohol rehab programs in North Carolina offer holistic therapy as a component of their inpatient and outpatient treatment programs.
-Carolina Center for Recovery offers individualized treatment in an intimate setting in Matthews, North Carolina.
+Carolina Center for Recovery offers individualized treatment in an intimate setting in Charlotte, North Carolina.
 The team at Carolina Center for Recovery is comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
 We take a holistic approach to treating addiction, offering a variety of treatment modalities centered around identifying and resolving underlying issues associated with addiction.
 Each client enrolled at Carolina Center for Recovery will receive an individualized treatment plan as well as exposure to a multitude of traditional and holistic therapies.

 Carolina Center for Recovery is family owned and operated.
 Our compassionate staff exists to give individuals and their loved ones individualized care to recover from substance abuse through education, therapy, and an overall holistic approach to treating addiction.

 All of the information on this page has been reviewed and verified by a certified addiction professional.